Black Box EDR Downloads & Analysis

-Veritech is proud to announce a flat rate service fee of data downloads for customers within the Front Range of Colorado.
-Please click on the link below for more information:
+Veritech is proud to offer a flat rate service fee of data downloads for customers within the Front Range of Colorado.
+Click below for more information:

 Vehicles have evolved into very sophisticated machines which utilize numerous computerized systems to ensure the vehicle operates correctly.
 Modern vehicles are equipped with multiple computer systems which monitor and control various systems such as airbags and passenger restraint systems, traction and stability control systems, anti-lock brake systems, and engine control systems.
 Federal regulation CFR 49 part 563 mandates that every passenger car and truck manufactured after September 1, 2012 (with some limited exceptions), make pre-crash data accessible using commercially available equipment.
 However, for vehicles manufactured prior to September 1, 2012, only select manufactures have elected to make pre-crash data available for download.
 Please reach out to Veritech for information on supported vehicles with model years prior to 2012, to see if they have data recording capabilities.